NUM-Forschungsdatenplattform/cohort-explorer-backend/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-After that and the approval of HiGHmed e.V. (rdp-support@highmed.org) you can add the code in a Branch.
 1. Create a branch named 'feature/name-of-branch' because of pipeline requirements
-2. Check you code with our provided [checkstyle](/.config/checkstyle.xml)
+2. Check your code with our provided [checkstyle](/.config/checkstyle.xml)
-3. Update the previously tests
+3. Update existing tests if necessary and add new tests for your changes
 4. PRs can only be merged once the [build_for_development pipeline](/.github/workflows/build-for-development.yml) has been successfully completed

 ### Checkstyle